List of NCAA Division I men's soccer programs

-This is a list of men's college soccer programs in the United States, that play in NCAA Division I. As of the recent 2024 NCAA Division I men's soccer season, 212 schools in the United States sponsored Division I varsity men's soccer; 205 of these schools are full Division I members, six (Le Moyne, Lindenwood, Mercyhurst, Queens, Southern Indiana, and Stonehill) were in transition from Division II to Division I, and one (St. Thomas) was transitioning from Division III.
+This is a list of men's college soccer programs in the United States, that play in NCAA Division I. As of the recent 2025 NCAA Division I men's soccer season, 215 schools in the United States sponsored Division I varsity men's soccer; 211 of these schools are full Division I members, three (Le Moyne, Mercyhurst, and New Haven) are in transition from Division II to Division I, and one [Saint Francis (PA)] transitioned to Division III.

-This list reflects each team's conference affiliation as of the 2025 season.
+This list reflects each team's conference affiliation as of the 2026 season.
 Affiliations are those for men's soccer, and do not necessarily match the schools' main affiliations.